Tag Archives: applications

 The Tuck School of Business at Dartmouth has a small student body and a rural location, combined with world-class faculty and academic focus.
 As you approach your Dartmouth Tuck MBA application it will be important …

 The Tuck School of Business at Dartmouth has a small student body and a rural location, combined with world-class faculty and academic focus.
 As you approach your Dartmouth Tuck MBA application it will be important to consistently show how you will fit into the school values of leadership, teamwork and collaboration and bring your own unique qualities and experiences to the community.
 This revised set of essays focuses on global approach as a significant value as well.

-Stacy Blackman Consulting has worked with successful Tuck applicants for over a decade, contact us to learn more about the customized assistance we can provide for your application.
+Stacy Blackman Consulting has worked with many successful Tuck applicants, contact us to learn more about the customized assistance we can provide for your application.

 Tuck has updated the career goals essay to include a question about your global vision and impact on the world of business.
 Consistent with a standard MBA career goals essay you must also outline your short- and long-term career goals.
 Your short-term goals are the aspirations you have for your job immediately after graduation, while your long-term goals may be 10 or 20 years after you complete your MBA.
-In this relatively short essay you will need to explain what you have been pursuing in your career thus far, and why you need an MBA at this point in your life, along with your career goals.

-Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
+Essay Three (Optional): Please provide any additional insight or information that you have not addressed elsewhere that may be helpful in reviewing your application (e.g., unusual choice of evaluators, weaknesses in academic performance, unexplained job gaps or changes, etc.).
 Complete this question only if you feel your candidacy is not fully represented by this application.

 This is your opportunity to discuss any perceived weaknesses in your application such as low GPA or gaps in your work experience.
 When approaching a question of this nature, focus on explanations rather than excuses and explain what you have done since the event you are explaining to demonstrate your academic ability or management potential.